jreisinger/hugo/content/cv.md

 * Taking care of Linux based infrastructure (email system, web servers, file servers, DNS) and networking.
-* Building tools and automating tasks via Perl, Bash and Ansible (e.g. wrote backup and virtual machines monitoring software using MySQL and Perl Dancer).
+* Building tools and automating tasks via Perl, Bash and Ansible.
+* Wrote software for monitoring backups and virtual machines using MySQL and Perl Dancer.
 * Migrating monitoring system from Nagios to clustered Icinga2 setup.

 System Administrator